-One of the most stressful parts of hotel work is dealing with unruly guests.
+One of the most stressful parts of hospitality is dealing with unruly guests.
 While hospitality is about creating outstanding experiences for guests, it should not come at the cost of throwing an employee under the bus.
 Let your employees know that managers will back them up if a guest becomes disrespectful or rude.
 This emotionally equips them to better approach, and rebound from, difficult guest interactions.

 Use Overtime Carefully

 As hotels and restaurants struggle to meet the surge in demand, teams will be working overtime until they can hire more hands.
 Make sure teams are equally taking on the extra work and management is keeping an eye out for burnout.
 Just because someone is a team player does not mean they can handle taking on an extra shift again.